scailable/nxai-install-script/README.md

 sudo -E bash run_nxai_installer.sh
 ```

-Or, if you want to have more control over the setup:
+Or, if you want to easily modify the above and other variables:

 ```bash
 # Step 1: Set environment variables by editing set_nxai_installer.sh and run: